B-UMMI/Chewie-NS/README.md

 ### Docker compose configuration file

-In [this file](https://github.com/B-UMMI/Chewie-NS/blob/9f5871b88672cb7f7819a0cf80b987abf2bb55dc/docker-compose-production.yaml#L19) the **BASE_URL** variable needs to be changed to your localhost in the `flask_app` and the `periodic_worker` services.
+In [this file](https://github.com/B-UMMI/Chewie-NS/blob/9f5871b88672cb7f7819a0cf80b987abf2bb55dc/docker-compose-production.yaml#L19), the **BASE_URL** variable needs to be changed to your localhost in the `flask_app` and the `periodic_worker` services.

 ```yaml
 environment:
   - BASE_URL=http://127.0.0.1:5000/NS/api/
 ```

-The port 80 from the `nginx_react` service needs to be commented out because only the 443 port will be used.
+The port 80 from the `nginx_react` service needs to be commented out because only port 443 will be used.

 ```yaml
 ports: